imitator-model-checker/imitator/doc/IMITATOR-developer-manual.md

 For example the typed tree: `{i : int} + {2 : int} * {5 : int}` will be converted to an int arithmetic expression.

-____________

-# IV.
-Updates
+# 5. Updates

-## Sequential and continuous updates
+ - Modules: `AlgoStateBased`, `DiscreteExpressionEvaluator`

 All updates are triggered from the `AlgoStateBased` module, by using the `DiscreteExpressionEvaluator` module.

-There is two types of update:

- - Sequential update (Direct update)
- - Delayed update

-Updates are makes at `AlgoStateBased.compute_new_location_guards_updates`.

-### Sequential

-TODO

-____________

 ## Assignment mode

 ### Assignment by copy

-In an update, in both sequential or not-sequential, variables are assigned by copy.
+In an update, variables are assigned by copy.
 It means that when we make an assignment of one variable `x` to another `y`, the value of `x` is copied to `y`.
 The two variables are independent.
 Therefore, modifying the value of one of these doesn't impact the value of the other.

 For example in the update `a := b`, `b` is copied and assigned to `a`.
 This behavior is valid whatever the type of the variable.
 The described copy is a deep copy.

-Why ? because as a function can be executed many time in a given transition, using reference instead of a copy of a variable make unpredictable results.
-Especially when update is make through a user function used in a guard or invariant (as they may be called many time given one transition).

-The function that make the copy can be found at `Location.copy_discrete`.
+The function that make the copy can be found at `DiscreteState.copy_discrete`.

 ### Assignment by reference